georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ```
 ### 3. Incorrect & Irrelevant Data

-If information is not known, besides leaving it blank, another character will be entered in its place.
+If information is not known, besides leaving it blank, another character will sometimes be entered in its place.
 When I looked through the dataset, I found a '?' for some collision types, property damage and police report available columns.
 Just like the missing data, you could choose to ignore it, replace it with something else or remove it.

 #### 1. collision_type column